Shirley Temple (drink)

 A Shirley Temple is a non-alcoholic mixed drink traditionally made with ginger ale and a splash of grenadine, and garnished with a maraschino cherry.
 Modern Shirley Temple recipes may substitute lemon-lime soda or lemonade and sometimes orange juice, in part or in whole.
-Shirley Temples are often served as an alternative to alcoholic cocktails, as are the similar Roy Rogers and Arnold Palmer.
-In some regions of the Midwestern United States, the cocktail is referred to as a Kiddie Cocktail, owing to it often being served to children.
+Shirley Temples are often served as an alternative to alcoholic cocktails.

 Origin

 The cocktail may have been invented by a bartender at Chasen's, a restaurant in West Hollywood, California, to serve then-child actress Shirley Temple.
 However, other claims to its origin have been made.
-Temple herself was not a fan of the drink, as she told Scott Simon in an NPR interview in 1986: "The saccharine sweet, icky drink?
-Yes, well... those were created in the probably middle 1930s by the Brown Derby Restaurant in Hollywood and I had nothing to do with it.
-But, all over the world, I am served that.
-People think it's funny.
-I hate them.
-Too sweet!"
+Temple herself was not a fan of the drink, as she told Scott Simon in an NPR interview in 1986:

 In 1988, Temple filed a lawsuit to prevent the sale of a bottled soda version using her name.
+In October 2024, American soft drink brand 7 Up introduced a limited release Shirley Temple-flavored variety, which was later reintroduced in October 2025.

 With alcohol

-Adding 1.5 US fluid ounces (44 ml) of vodka or rum produces a "Dirty Shirley".
-If dark rum is used, it produces a Shirley Temple Black, an homage to her married surname.
+Adding 1.5 US fluid ounces (44 ml) of vodka or rum produces a "Dirty Shirley" or "Shirley Temple Black", so-called in reference to its namesake's married name.